Live 3.2 Devotionals (for Sunday 12/4) – Monday

 Answer 2.
 Answers will vary.

-Question 3.
-How did the woman show honor to Jesus?
+Question 4.
+How did John compare himself to Jesus?

 Answer 5.
 Answers will vary.